 Weekly or bi-weekly cleaning is recommended:

-- Empty the containers into a compost or authorized natural point;
+- Empty containers into a compost or authorized natural point;

 - Wash with hot water + baking soda or white vinegar to neutralize odors;

-- Rinse and dry well before reloading the bedding.
+- Rinse and dry well before reloading the litter.

-Dry water ensures better absorption and less bacterial growth.
+Dry water guarantees better absorption and less bacterial growth.

 7. Expert tips to go further